Tauvic/robotframework-eventlogger/README.md

 * **Generate Contextual Reports:** Creates comprehensive reports that integrate scripted test actions with the recorded events, providing a clear timeline and understanding of application behavior during testing.

 Integrating the Event Logger into your existing Robot Framework test scripts requires **minimal modifications**, allowing you to quickly benefit from its advanced features.

+## Supporting javascript frameworks

+Our goal is to support testing modern web applications built with popular JavaScript frameworks such as React, Angular, and Vue.js.

+We are currently exploring the most effective strategy for handling the unique characteristics of each framework.
+This includes evaluating whether a generic approach can adequately capture the necessary events and ensure reliable synchronization, or if framework-specific solutions would offer a more robust and accurate testing experience.

+Key considerations in this investigation include:

+* **Generic vs. Specific Solutions**: Determining if a unified mechanism can effectively address the asynchronous patterns and event handling conventions of all target frameworks, or if tailored implementations for React, Angular, and Vue.js are required for optimal performance and accuracy.
+* **Framework Identification**: Exploring methods for the Event Logger to automatically identify the JavaScript framework used by the application under test.
+This could involve analyzing specific DOM structures, global variables, or other framework-specific indicators.
+Alternatively, we are considering whether requiring the user to explicitly specify the framework as a parameter during initialization would be a more reliable approach.

+We are committed to finding the solution that offers the best balance of ease of use, reliability, and comprehensive event capture for testing modern web applications built with these leading JavaScript frameworks.
+Your feedback and insights on this topic are highly valued as we move forward.

 # How to use the Event Logger?